dgsuarez/reruby/README.md

 * Handle the existence of classes/modules with the same name in nested lookup namespaces, if you have both `B::A` and `B::C::A`, and rename `B::A`, every usage of both will get replaced.

-The current implementation uses syntactic analysis, so it won't be able to rename usages that any kind of runtime knowledge, such as:

-* `eval("Some::Const")`
-*  `s = Some; s::Const`

-Finally, Erb and such are not supported

 ### Extract method